filswan/multi-chain-storage/README.md

    2. file size
    3. storage copy number
    4. duration
-2. Then the estimated amount of money will be locked to the payment contract address, see [Configuration](#Configuration)
+2. Then the estimated amount of money will be locked to the payment contract address defined in [Configuration](#Configuration)
-3. In unlock step, the amount pay to filcoin network by swan platform fil wallet, will be transfered to mcs payment receiver address, see [Configuration](#Configuration)
+3. In unlock step, the amount pay to filcoin network by swan platform fil wallet, will be transfered to mcs payment recipient address defined in [Configuration](#Configuration)
 4. In refund step, the overpayment part that is locked will be returned to user wallet

 ### DAO Signature